Health Vibes - How do Pets Improve Your Life?

 Improves Heart Health

-Being active with your pet enough to get your heart rate up will decrease the chance of getting heart disease, like heart attacks or stroke.
-What improves heart health: Combat Stress, Avoid Heart Disease.
+Being active with your pet by getting your heart rate up 5-6 days/week will decrease your chance of getting heart disease, like heart attacks or stroke.
+What else improves heart health: Combat Stress, Avoid Heart Disease.

 Pets Improve Physical Health